-COMMITTEE REPRESENTATION: PAC members are representatives from health care fields, such as social work, nursing, etc., spirituality, funeral industry and/or education fields.
+COMMITTEE REPRESENTATION: PAC members represent fields such as health care, social work, spirituality, funeral services and education.

 - Monitor, assess and evaluate existing BFO-MR programming to ensure the needs of the bereaved are met in the community

-- Identify programming and resource gaps in the Waterloo-Wellington Community
+- Identify programming and resource gaps in the Waterloo Region and Guelph & Wellington communities

 - Advise on the creation of new programming where gaps exist